jumpingcontent/Wikinets_Moinmoin/Roles.md

 --------------------------------------

-Service: We'll run a MediaWiki site deployment on a server and give detail on all required ports and services.
+Service: We'll run a Moinmoin wiki site deployment on a server and give detail on all required ports and services.

 --------------------------------------